SzymonRojek/to-do-list-app/README.md

 ## Description:
 This is a simple To-Do list application - helps to organize our daily tasks.
 Use it to capture and organize tasks the moment they pop into your head.

+To-do application will be developed with additional features.

 ## Technologies:

 <table>